elevenlabs/elevenlabs-docs/README.md

 ![LOGO](https://github.com/elevenlabs/elevenlabs-python/assets/12028621/21267d89-5e82-4e7e-9c81-caf30b237683)

-# ElevenLabs Docs
+# ElevenLabs Documentation

-Our documentation is hosted at elevenlabs.io/docs documentation.
+Our documentation is hosted at https://elevenlabs.io/docs and all of the content lives inside the `fern/` folder.

-## How to use this repository

-This repository is organized into the following sections:

-- `fern/` contains content and configuration for https://elevenlabs.io/docs

 ## Running the docs